International Teachers, News + People

 Paying It Forward: 2019’s Local Adviser of the Year

-Madonna Ferguson-Henry, a fourth-grade cultural exchange teacher from Jamaica at E. Melvin Honeycutt Elementary School in Fayetteville, North Carolina, took the crown for the 2018-19 school year.
+Madonna Ferguson-Henry, a fourth-grade cultural exchange ambassador from Jamaica at E. Melvin Honeycutt Elementary School in Fayetteville, North Carolina, took the crown for the 2018-19 school year.
 Her inspiration to become a local adviser came from the positive experience she had with her own adviser when she arrived in the US.

 “My adviser was so good when I was preparing to travel to the US, so I wanted to be that person for someone who is coming to a new place,” says Madonna.